doyleyoung/bionic/docs/index.md

 When [Steve Sanderson](https://github.com/SteveSanderson) created Blazor, the whole promise of having WebAssembly on the frontend for web applications just became reachable.

-At this point, marrying the power of Blazor with the power of a CLI, just made sense.
+At this point, marrying the power of Blazor with the power of a CLI simply made sense.

 Hope you all have fun Blazing through some cool apps!